Everest Base Camp Trek - 14 Days

 • Mount Everest is, a mountain on the peak of the Great Himalayas of southern Asia that lies on the border between Nepal and the Tibet independent Region of China, at 27°59′ N 86°56′ E. Coming to a height of 29,032 feet (8,848 meters).
 Mount Everest is the most traveled choose in the world.

-• Yes, the 14-day Everest Base Camp Trek can be completed solo, but it is recommended that you hire a guide or join a group for safety, navigation, and support.
+• Yes, the 14 Days Everest Base Camp Trek can be completed solo, but it is recommended that you hire a guide or join a group for safety, navigation, and support.
+To ensure a safe and smooth journey, solo trekkers must be physically fit, well-prepared, and carry the necessary permits, gear, and emergency contacts.

 • If you fall sick or show any sign of altitude sickness during the EBC Trek, make sure to inform the guide immediately.
 Depending on the severity of your case, the guide shall help you hike downhill or even call a helicopter (if the condition is too severe).